 Courts may enforce their own orders by requiring parties to execute a valid family law arbitration agreement.
 Justice Mackinnon suggested that “prudence dictates that family litigants wishing to provide for a potential future arbitration should append a detailed family arbitration agreement containing the mandatory terms to their settlement document and should agree to complete and execute the agreement.”
 The Court ordered that the parties sign the Arbitration Agreement in order to proceed with arbitration.

-The Experienced Lawyers at Howie Johnson Barristers & Solicitors in Windsor
+The Experienced Lawyers at Johnson Miller Family Lawyers in Windsor

-At Howie Johnson Barristers & Solicitors, our seasoned family law team exclusively focuses on resolving family law disputes including separation, divorce and support claims.
+At Johnson Miller Family Lawyers, our seasoned family law team exclusively focuses on resolving family law disputes including separation, divorce and support claims.
 We represent parties in alternative dispute resolution processes, including mediation, and we provide superior advocacy on behalf of clients in the courtroom if litigation is necessary.
 We have been providing clients in Windsor and Essex County with honest advice tailored to their unique circumstances for over 25 years.
 To discuss your matter further, or arrange a confidential consultation, please complete our online questionnaire or contact us at 519-973-1500.